MadMerick01/BolidesTheCutbyAbleMerick/README.md

 ### You transport value.
 Watch the road.

-A career expansion for **BeamNG.drive** that introduces crime, risk, and chaos.
+A career expansion for **BeamNG.drive** that introduces a criminal gang, risk, and chaos.
 **Works with**
 **Vanilla Career** and **RLS Career**.